 - Terry Funk, during his 1980s "evil cowboy" gimmick in the World Wrestling Federation, "branded" his opponents (almost always, these were jobbers) with a "hot" branding iron following their losses.
 (In reality, the brand was chalk affixed to a cold iron, although the jobber's role was to sell that he was being "branded" with a hot iron.)

 - Toxxin allowed Jessie Neal and Shannon Moore to give Anarquia a tattoo of their choosing after Anarquia had grabbed her while she was trying to stop a fight between Ink Inc and Mexican America that broke out in her shop.

 - The Mark of Cain, the First Murderer, from The Bible, is often misunderstood as this.
 In reality, God gave Cain the mark after he was sent away from God's people "so that no one who found him would kill him."
 (Genesis 4).
 It was a mitigation of the punishment.

-- The Crown of Thorns, as told in Matthew 27:28-30, was meant by those persecuting Jesus Christ on the Day of His Crucifixion to be His mark of shame, not only to publicly humiliate and disgrace Him and cause extra pain, but to disparage the very reason why He came and express their rejection of His teachings.
+- The Crown of Thorns, as told in Matthew 27:28-30, was meant by those persecuting Jesus Christ on the Day of His Crucifixion to be His mark of shame (a mocking "crown" for the "King of the Jews"), not only to publicly humiliate and disgrace Him and cause extra pain, but to disparage the very reason why He came and express their rejection of His teachings.
 For Christians, however, the Crown of Thorns – although acknowledging it as the ultimate symbolism of man's rejection of Christ – represents the complete opposite of this trope, as it ultimately displays a mark of triumph and sacrifice over sin.